Home

 to Total Equity

-Sunny Sunglasses Shop23%
+Sunny Sunglasses Shop 23%

 Distribution of assets such as cash or other assets reduce net assets, and in turn decrease the retained earnings account.

-When a company declares a dividend, it creates a current liability on the balance sheet because the corporation is legally required to pay the dividend when declared, decreasing net assets by increasing a liability account: dividends payable.
+When a company declares a cash dividend, it creates a current liability on the balance sheet because the corporation is legally required to pay the dividend when declared, decreasing net assets by increasing a liability account: dividends payable.

 Dividend Declared and not Paid Creates a Liability

-When the dividend is paid, the liability account is brought to zero, and the asset account is reduced, in this case cash.
+When the cash dividend is paid, the liability account is brought to zero, and the asset account is reduced, in this case cash.
 This double entry accounting process keeps the accounting equation in balance by reducing net assets along with retained earnings.

 Paying a Dividend Reduces an Asset